timescale/docs/mst/about-mst.md

 starts the automatic process of creating a new replacement node.
 The new node starts up, restores its state from the latest available backup, and resumes the service.
 Because there was just a single node providing the service, the service is unavailable for the duration of the restore operation.
-Also any writes made since the backup of the latest write-ahead log (WAL) file is lost.
+Also, any writes made since the backup of the latest write-ahead log (WAL) file is lost.
 Typically this time window is limited to either one of five minutes of time or one WAL file.